THE LAW OF CERTIFIED PUBLIC ACCOUNTANCY AND SWORN IN

 court, a total of five members are assigned among the Board of Directors of the Chamber for

-the Chamber's Board of Directors, and among the Board of Directors of the Union for the
+the Chamber's Board of Directors, and among the Board of Directors of the

 thus, in compliance with the procedures specified in this Law.
 The election is concluded by